| |

 What to do:

-In a metal bowl, take garlic, chopped cilantro and basil and carrot,
+In a metal bowl, take garlic, chopped cilantro and basil and carrot, mix well and add habanero to taste (remember, habanero is for heat, not flavor!).

-Spread Judy Fu's Peanut Sauce on pizza crust
+Spread Judy's Peanut Sauce on pizza crust

 Spread mixed vegetables on crust